Image courtesy of John Lindley

 Who: the walk will be led by John Lindley

-The walk will take approximately 2 to 2 1/2 hours, and we'll be walking over rough ground and damp areas, so appropriate footwear is important.
+The walk will take approximately 2 hours, and we'll be walking over rough ground and damp areas, so appropriate footwear is important.
 All ages and levels of knowledge are welcome, but good behaviour from small ones will be appreciated, especially when we're on private property.
 As always with such events, we can't guarantee what we'll see, so an element of patience and forbearance will help.
 We'll be going at a gentle pace, so there will be plenty of opportunity to take photos and discuss what we see.